Reference

 with T

-the type of the product of elements of A
+the type of the sum of the products of the elements of A

 and B